Mykhaylo12/Oasis/README.md

 * add artifact
 * add sdk 11.0.3

-Add sdk 11.0.3 in project stru�ture.
+Add sdk 11.0.3 in project structure.

-Use file /jv-internet-shop/src/main/resources/init.sql to create schema, all the tables and add few items for testing required by this app in MySQL database.
+Use file /jv-internet-shop/src/main/resources/init_db.sql to create schema, all the tables and add few items for testing required by this app in MySQL database.

 At /Oasis/src/main/java/mate/academy/internetshop/Factory class use username and password for your DB to create a Connection.